If you’re new to Flourish-ious.com head here to find what my readers loved best on my blog.

 [bctt tweet=”@here you live or where you move is what you make of it.” username=”@flourish_ious”]

 I moved here in anticipation to hopefully find employment, which 8 months later has not come to fruition, not because of my lack of effort or qualification, but rather the employment system of the Bahamas, which is not easy for a foreigner to navigate or participate in.
-Read here for the update
+Read more about me here.

 Upon my arrival, and prior, I immediately made contact with places of employment that interested me and unsurprisingly (because of my experience) I received swift responses.
 Although I fit the qualifications to garner employment, since I did not have a work permit, the employer would not and could not hire me.